cameronervin/Data-Mining/README.md

 # Data-Mining
-Projects and assignments from CS 73331 Data Mining
+Projects and assignments from OREM 7331 Data Mining